 Before every Arsenal fixture, we’ll bring you a Scouting Report on the Gunners’ next opponents.

-Arsène Wenger's side face Aston Villa in the Premier League on Saturday, so to find out more we asked tactical expert Michael Cox and local journalist Tim Abraham for their views.
+Arsène Wenger's side face Aston Villa at Wembley Stadium in the FA Cup final on Saturday.
+To find out more, we asked tactical expert Michael Cox.